jgte/zh/english.md

 # Festival Sudoeste

 At the start of August, the [Festival Sudoeste](http://www.meosudoeste.pt) takes place [2 km away](https://goo.gl/maps/tiTbq2ufZS82) from Zambujeira do Mar.
 It's huge!
 There's a tsunami of festival-goers and it's difficult to stay oblivious to this event.
 Restaurants are always full, the beach is over-crowded and most people who traditionally take vacations in Zambujeira go somewhere else during this period.
+If you are looking for peace and quiet, this is not a good time to come to Zambujeira.

 Check out [some pictures in Google](https://www.google.pt/search?q=festival+sudoeste&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiNotn1qN7LAhUF7xQKHVnCAzEQ_AUIBygB) to get an idea of it.

+# Weather

+The weather during the summer is very pleasant.
+It never gets too hot because of the sea breeze.
+During the night, the temperature drops somewhat and it is rare that it remains hot enough to go outside without some kind of coat of pullover.
+You may wake up to find the village covered by fog.
+Usually, it clears out at around noon.

+Be sure to join scores of people watching the sun set, it is usually quite amazing.

+Outside the summer months, the weather tends to be chilly during the night, to the extent of being uncomfortable during winter.
+Note that there is no heating whatsoever in the *Alojamento da Rua da Fonte*.

+For more some statistics about the weather in Zambujeira, refer to [this](http://www.worldweatheronline.com/zambujeira-do-mar-weather-averages/beja/pt.aspx) website.

+<iframe id="forecast_embed" type="text/html" frameborder="0" height="245" width="100%" src="http://forecast.io/embed/#lat=37.525602&lon=-8.786641&units=ca&name=Zambujeira do Mar"> </iframe>